handcrafted/handcrafted-compass-mixins/README.markdown

 ##Introduction

 Handcrafted is all about OS code sharing.
-[Compass](http://compass-style.org/) rocks and we tend to write mixins that suite our needs and help us enjoy life just a bit more than we otherwise would.
+[Compass](http://compass-style.org/) rocks and we tend to write mixins that suit our needs and help us enjoy life just a bit more than we otherwise would.

 * Rounded Corners - A Compass mixin to apply CSS3 based rounded corners